Distance-2 MDS codes and latin colorings in the Doob graphs: Linear codes and semilinear MDS codes

-\begin{lemma} The number of semilinear MDS codes in $D(m,n)$ is $2\cdot 3^{m+n}\cdot 2^{2^{2m+n-1}}(1+o(1))$ as $m+n \to \infty$. \end{lemma} \begin{proof} There are $2\cdot 3^{m+n}$ linear \MMDS codes (Lemma~\ref{l:No-lin}), each including $2^{2^{2m+n-1}}$ semilinear MDS codes (Lemma~\ref{l:2mds-mds}).
+\end{lemma} \begin{proof} There are $2\cdot 3^{m+n}$ linear \MMDS codes (Lemma~\ref{l:No-lin}), each including $2^{2^{2m+n-1}}$ semilinear MDS codes (Lemma~\ref{l:2mds-mds}).
 It remains to understand that almost every semilinear MDS code is included in only one linear \MMDS code.
 One of simple explanations of this fact is that two different linear \MMDS codes $M'$, $M''$ can include at most one common MDS code.
 Indeed each of $M'$, $M''$ is a coset of a subgroup of $(Z_4^2)^m\times (Z_2^2)^n$, so the cardinality of their intersection cannot be larger than $|M'|/2=|M''|/2=4^{2m+n-1}$, which is the cardinality of an MDS code. \end{proof}